open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 The server SHOULD use HTTP response status codes to indicate retryable and not-retryable errors for a particular erroneous situation.
-The client SHOULD honour HTTP response status codes as retryable or not-retryable, status codes listed in following table are retryable and the other `4xx` or `5xx` status codes are not retryable.
+The client SHOULD honour HTTP response status codes as retryable or not-retryable.
+The requests that receive a response status code listed in following table SHOULD be retried.
+All other `4xx` or `5xx` response status codes MUST NOT be retried.

 |HTTP response status code|Retryable?|
 |---------|----------|